What if you could record & multi-track directly on your music

 - Linux via Wine (Ubuntu 14.04 LTS screenshot)

 - Input device, e.g. keyboard, drum machine, midi controller, midi

 guitar (guitar practicality untested as yet!).
 Can also be test-driven

 - Output device, e.g. synth, sound module, light display (for

 - Self-contained MIDI keyboard/sound devices can be used if they have

 an option to disable 'local' MIDI control, i.e. the sound generator

 section can be controlled by MIDI-in as opposed to the local keyboard.

-(see below for full version)
+(see below for full version) - all programs are

 (required for both LE & full versions)